Backlynk

 2008–2012: The Golden Age

-The logic was straightforward: publish content on a high-DA platform, include links to your target URL, and borrow that domain's authority.
-SEOs built large-scale "web 2.0 networks" — hundreds of properties across platforms, interlinking with each other and pointing to client sites.
-The strategy was scalable, cheap, and devastatingly effective.
+The logic was straightforward: publish content on a high-authority platform, include links to a target URL, and scale the pattern.
+SEOs built large "web 2.0 networks" — hundreds of properties across platforms, interlinking with each other and pointing to client sites.
+That is exactly the kind of search-engine-first pattern modern policy guidance tells you to avoid.

 2012–2016: Penguin Changes the Risk Profile